MetaMask/test-snaps/packages/error/README.md

 # Error Test Snap

-A MetaMask Test Snap that throws an error.
+A MetaMask Test Snap that throws an out-of-band error.